A Central Limit Theorem for Punctuated Equilibrium: Introduction

-The strategy to study the limit behaviour is to first condition on a realization of the Yule tree and jump pattern (on which lineages did the jump take place after speciation).
-This is as conditionally on them the average of the contemporary sample will be normally distributed.
-We are able to represent (under such a conditioning) the variance of the sample average in terms of transformations of the the number of speciation events on randomly selected lineage, time to coalescent of randomly selected pair of tips and the number of common speciation events for a randomly selected pair of tips.
+The strategy to study the limit behaviour is to first condition on a realization of the Yule tree and jump pattern (on which branches after speciation did the jump take place).
+This is, as conditional on the phylogeny and jump locations, the collection of the contemporary tips' trait values will have a multivariate normal distribution, and hence their sample average will be normally distributed.
+We are able to represent (under the above conditioning) the variance of the sample average in terms of transformations of the number of speciation events on randomly selected lineage, time to coalescent of randomly selected pair of tips and the number of common speciation events for a randomly selected pair of tips.
 We consider the conditional (on the tree and jump pattern) expectation of these transformations and then look at the rate of decay to $0$ of the variances of these conditional expectations.
 If this rate of decay is fast enough, then they will converge to a constant and the normality of an appropriately scaled average of tips species will be retained in the limit.
 Very briefly this rate of decay depends on how the product of the probability and variance of the jump behaves along the nodes of the tree.
 We do not necessarily assume (as previously in \citet{KBar2014}) that the jumps are homogeneous on the whole tree.
-Rather, in the younger (nearer the tips) nodes the jumps should become rarer and rarer.

-In Section \ref{secModelIntro} we introduce the considered probabilistic model.
-Then in Section \ref{secMainRes} we present the main results.
+First, in Section \ref{secNotation} we provide a series of formal definitions that introduce key random variables associated with the phylogeny that are necessary for this study.
+Afterwords, in Section \ref{secModelIntro} we introduce the considered probabilistic model and the concepts from Section \ref{secNotation} in a more intuitive manner.
+Then, in Section \ref{secMainRes} we present the main results.
 Section \ref{secKeyConvLem} is devoted to a series of technical convergence lemmata that characterize the speed of decay of the effect of jumps on the variance and covariance of tip species.
-Finally in Section \ref{secProof} we calculate the first two moments of a scaled sample average, introduce a submartingale related to the model and put this together with the previous convergence lemmata to prove the Central Limit Theorems (CLTs) of this paper.
+Finally, in Section \ref{secProof} we calculate the first two moments of a scaled sample average, introduce a particular random variable related to the model and put this together with the previous convergence lemmata to prove the Central Limit Theorems (CLTs) of this paper.
+It should be acknowledged at this point that in the original arXiv preprint of this paper the convergence to normality results were stated in an incomplete manner.
+In particular the limiting normality in the critical regime was not described correctly.
+The current characterization was noticed during the collaboration with Torkel Erhardsson \citep{KBarTErh2019arXiv} and more details on the previous mischaracterization can be found in Remark \ref{remTH}.